InsightEdge/insightedge-geo-demo-old/docs/docs.md

   .saveToGrid() // step 5
 ```

-- step 1: initialize a stream of Kafka "orders" topic
+- step 1: initialize a stream of Kafka `orders` topic
-- step 2: parse Kafka message that is in Json format (in real-world you may want to use formats like Avro)
+- step 2: parse Kafka message that is in Json format (in real app you may want to use formats like Avro)
 - step 3: for every order we find other nonprocessed orders within 0.3 km using InsightEdge's `zipWithGridSql()` function
 - step 4: given near orders, we calculate the price with a simple linear function
 - step 5: finally we save the order details including price and near order ids into the data grid with `saveToGrid()` function

+The full source of the application is available on [github](https://github.com/InsightEdge/insightedge-geo-demo)

+## Summary

+TODO: